robang74/uv-k5-firmware-custom/README.md

 - using bitflags packed into a `uint32_t` preferably, supported by `inline` functions or macros

 - allocate and initialize large structures into a reservede memory which not get in .bbs section

+- external components reduction size in order to includes only those functionalities used here.

 The *working-in-progress* `RUNDATA` approach is quite interesting and allowed to include many features.